gradient-pulse/phi-mesh/pv_video_series/pre_gs_scenes/scene_068_runway_prompt.md

-Runway Generation Prompt — Scene 068: Chancellor’s Corridor
+# Runway Generation Prompt — Scene 068: Chancellor’s Corridor

+> ⚠️ *Note: This scene was created prior to strict Gradient Syntax mapping and may include inferred transitions or psychological cues.
+It is preserved here for archival and contrast purposes.*

 Title: Chancellor’s Corridor
 Location: Private hallway, Office of the Chancellor, Berlin